-We have a few AA sized ones and the Goal Zero pack to charge them, but I’d like to get something that can charge large D sized batteries (for our flashlights).
+We have a few AA-sized batteries and the Goal Zero pack to charge them, but I’d like to get something that can charge large D-sized batteries for our flashlights.

 Tip #9 when Living Without Electricity: If the Power Were to Really Go Out, I’d Bathe Right Away.

 Tip #10 when Coping with a Power Outage: The Dispose Won’t Work in a Power Outage.

 Duh, right?
-Well, that was something I’d never thought of and dumped food scraps in our sink just like we always do!
-Fishing them out after the sink was full of water b/c it couldn’t drain was pretty gross.
-Next time, I will remember that and we will immediately start putting food scraps in the trash instead.
+Well, that was something I didn’t think about and I dumped food scraps into disposal out of habit.
+The sink was full of water because it couldn’t drain, and fishing the food out was gross!
+Next time, I will remember that and we will put food scraps in the trash instead.

-I also cooked up some instant brown rice on our camp stove and it turned out great!
-I did an experiment as well.
+I also cooked some instant brown rice on our camp stove, and it turned out great!
+Plus, I did an experiment.
 I wanted to see if I could hydrate the instant brown rice without heat.
-It totally works!
-I added 1 1/2 cups of water to 2 cups of rice and stirred it occasionally over about 90 minutes.
-It hydrated just fine but was cold.
+It totally worked!
+I added 1 1/2 cups of water to 2 cups of rice and stirred it occasionally for about 90 minutes.
+It hydrated fine, but it was cold.
 But at least I know I could use it without any heat if I needed to!

-I also remembered that I had bought a Volcano stove about a year ago.
-I’ve never used it.
-I’d actually forgotten about it and so I didn’t plan to use it during this outage.
-But I’ve heard incredible things, so I need to use/practice that some more.
+I also remembered that I bought a Volcano stove about a year ago, and I’ve never used it.
+I forgot about it and didn’t plan to use it during this outage.
+However, I’ve heard incredible things, so I need to practice with it some more.

 But I am good at Dutch Oven cooking!
 My Dad taught me that growing up and it is something I’ve always loved.
-We had great chicken & black bean tacos as well as some mighty fine cobbler!
-I was going to post the recipes here, but I think I’ll save it for another (not quite so long) post!
+We had delicious chicken & black bean tacos as well as some cobbler!
+I was going to post the recipes here, but I think I’ll save it for another time.

 I need some powerless appliances